junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 4. Do not smoke or drink during pregnancy (see p.
 149).

-5. While pregnant, avoid medicines whenever possible—use only those known to be safe.
+5. While pregnant, avoid medicines whenever possible, use only those known to be safe.

 6. Do not work in factories which use a lot of chemicals and do not use strong chemical cleaners at home.

 7. While pregnant, keep away from persons with German measles.

-8. Be careful in the selection of a midwife—and do not let the midwife use medicines to speed up the birth or ‘give strength’ to the mother (see p.
+8. Be careful in the selection of a midwife, and do not let the midwife use medicines to speed up the birth or ‘give strength’ to the mother (see p.
 266).

 9. Do not have more children if you have more than one child with the same birth defect (see Family Planning, p.
 283).